 Action # Title Description Total Funds Contributing 1.1 School Facilities LACOE will continue to inspect school facilities and undertake appropriate measures to ensure that all facilities are in good repair.
 LACOE will also collaborate with property owners to resolve any concerns with facilities including monitoring ongoing maintenance needs.
-With the closing of sites, additional costs may be incurred for moving and transferring of equipment and providing maintenance. \$3,106,973.00 No 1.2 Graduation Rates Students who are credit deficient will be provided with support so they can make progress toward meeting their graduation requirements.
-LACOE will adopt and adhere to the alternative graduation cohort to measure an accurate graduation rate for the Juvenile Court Schools.
-Additional monthly monitoring of academic progress for Foster Youth, Socioeconomically Disadvantaged students,Students with Disabilities, and African American Students, will be conducted through the student information system at all sites.
-Students whose progress indicates they are at risk of not being on track to meet graduation requirements will be provided with tutoring, intervention and/or counseling support as needed. \$5,022,395.00 No
+With the closing of sites, additional costs may be incurred for moving and transferring of equipment and providing maintenance. \$3,106,973.00 No 1.2 Graduation Rates Students who are credit deficient will be promake progress toward meeting their gradual adopt and adhere to the alternative gradual accurate graduation rate for the Juvenile C Additional monthly monitoring of academic Socioeconomically Disadvantaged student African American Students, will be conductinformation system at all sites.
+Students what risk of not being on track to meet gradual provided with tutoring, intervention and/or of the students with the students of the students what risk of not being on track to meet gradual provided with tutoring, intervention and/or of the students with tutoring, intervention and/or of the students with tutoring intervention and tutoring interve ation requirements.
+LACOE will tion cohort to measure an ourt Schools. progress for Foster Youth, s,Students with Disabilities, and red through the student hose progress indicates they are tion requirements will be \$5,022,395.00 No